wcassw/kjv_seven_trumpets_and_rapture/kjv_seven_trumpets_and_rapture.md

 > “For the Lord himself shall descend from heaven with a shout… and the dead in Christ shall rise first: Then we which are alive and remain shall be **caught up** together with them in the clouds, to meet the Lord in the air…”

 So, in the KJV, look especially at **1 Thessalonians 4:13–18** and **1 Corinthians 15:51–52**.

+'But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope. ' [1 Thessalonians 4:13](https://www.bible.com/bible/1/1TH.4.13.KJV)